vipulswamy/lab-clustering-songs/README.md

 Now it's time to cluster the songs of the **hot_songs** and **not_hot_songs** databases according to the song's audio features.
 For this purpose, you need to consider the following questions:

 * Are you going to use all the audio features?
-If not, which ones do you think to make more sense?
+If not, which ones do you think that makes more sense to be used?
 * What is the optimal number of clusters (for methods that need to know this beforehand)?
 * What is the best distance to use?
 * What clustering method provides better results?